fofolevrai/pc2Gen/README.md

     - name: "y"
     - name: "z"
 ```
+> [!TIP]
-This configures PointCloud2 message.
-Each 3D pixel will represent (in order) X, Y, and Z spacial information.
+> In the example, each sensor pixel will represent the cartesian coordinates X, Y, and Z.

 **2. Generate relative C code**